 - Set the transceiver to reuse the last transmitted payload so we don't have to write to the TX FIFO again

 - Ping the transponder repeatedly until we achieve the desired number of samples

 It then calculates the standard deviation of the raw values and only uses values that fall within the standard deviation to calculate the final average; this gets rid of values with a large margin of error which improves the consistency of the final result.
 At this point we use the serial connection back to the PC to relay the data so it can be reviewed and used.

 For the base station I simply left everything on a breadboard for ease of use.
 In this case where we're building more of a demonstration and proof of concept, I didn't feel that building an enclosure was necessary.

 The transponder is built using a 2xAAA battery case from RadioShack.
-I found that this was marginally large enough and provided little room for soldering; I recommend a 2xAA case specifically...Read more »
+I found that this was marginally large enough and provided little room for soldering; I recommend a 2xAA case specifically for...Read more »